 Dry Eye Center

 Dry eye syndrome is one of the most common ailments in the world.
-Dry eye usually involves inadequate tear production and or inflammation on the surface of the eye or eyelids.
-Patients with dry eye may have the following symptoms: fluctuating/decreased vision, irritation, redness, eye pain and tearing.
-Risk factors for dry eye include hormonal factors, contact lens usage, certain medical conditions, prior eye surgeries and environmental factors.
+Dry eye usually involves increased tear evaporation or inadequate tear production on the surface of the eye.
+Patients with dry eye syndrome may have the following symptoms: fluctuating/decreased vision, irritation, redness, eye pain and tearing.
+Risk factors for dry eye include environmental factors, screen usage, hormonal factors, contact lens usage, certain medical conditions and prior eye surgeries.
+Our ophthalmologists at Physicians Eye Care Center are very experienced in diagnosing and treating dry eye syndrome and restoring patients' ocular comfort and function.
+There are numerous modalities we use to treat dry eye syndrome at our dry eye center.
+In addition to all of the widely available prescription therapies, Physicians Eye Care Dry Eye Center has several specialized in-office treatments that can provide patients with additional relief for their dry eye symptoms:

 Punctal Plugs